-On successful completion of the course, students, with the aid of reference material, will be able to produce a 1000word essay analyzing the themes, forms and content of a literary text.
+On successful completion of the course, students, with the aid of reference material, will be able to produce a 1000-word essay in which they will apply a critical approach to a work representing a literary genre.
 This essay will demonstrate the following: correct grammar, syntax and spelling; appropriate tone and diction; and effective sentences and paragraphs.
 This essay will also demonstrate thorough revision of form and content.
+Students will also demonstrate the ability to discuss and to debate the meaning and importance of works of literature studied in the course.